janlelis/idiosyncratic-ruby.com/source/posts/18-con-struct-attributes.html.md

 tags: core
 ---

-Ruby's [Struct](http://ruby-doc.org/core-2.2.2/Struct.html) class is a convenient way to create Ruby classes, which already have some attriutes defined.
+Ruby's [Struct](http://ruby-doc.org/core-2.2.2/Struct.html) class is a convenient way to create Ruby classes, which already have some attributes defined.
 If you are not familiar with structs, you should watch [Avdi Grimm's introduction to structs](http://www.rubytapas.com/episodes/20-Struct)!

 But there is something better than structs: